-From criticism of the New Testament, The Atheist's Hendbook passes to criticism of the whole Bible.
+FROM CRITICISM of the New Testament, The Atheist's Handbook passes to criticism of the whole Bible.

-We are sorry that here also the attacks are vulgar, shallow.
+We are sorry that here also the attacks are vulgar and shallow.
 We could have expected otherwise.
 There is such a thing as an elegant, generous form of disbelief.

 Such, for example, is the atheism of Ludwig Feuerbach.
 He did not believe in God but wanted to keep religion, which makes man noble, loving, and righteous.
-Feuerbach (The Essence of Christianity, vol. II) called religion "holy" because it is "the tradition of the first consciousness", which to him meant childhood.
+In The Essence of Christianity, Feuerbach called religion "holy" because it is "the tradition of the first consciousness," which to him meant childhood.
 Is it not beautiful to keep the memories of the childish period of mankind, he asks?

 Jesus would not have objected to calling religion childish.
 He taught us to become like little children.
 We all value the remembrances of childhood.
-Why throw them out as brutally as the Gommunists do?
+Why throw them out as many atheists do?
 Is it because they are reminded of a time when their souls were more beautiful than they are now?

-We would recommend that our opponents read The Atheist's Mass, by Honoré de Balzac.
+We would recommend that our opponents read The Atheist's Mass by Honore de Balzac.
 The chief character is an atheistic surgeon, Desplein.
 When he was a very poor and hungry student, a water-carrier named Bourgeat, animated by Christian love, had helped him, through hard work and personal sacrifice, to finish his studies, after which the latter became a renowned doctor.

 Now Desplein was an infidel.
-But when Bourgeat, from his deathbed, requested him to say masses for the repose of his soul, the atheist professor, impelled by gratitude, agreed to comply.
+But when Bourgeat, from his deathbed, requested him to say mass for the repose of his soul, the atheist professor, impelled by gratitude, agreed to comply.
 Thereafter, he regularly said the required prayers for the deceased Catholic who had done him good.

-We have attempted to show understanding for atheists, but we feel we have a right to expect cultured atheists to recognise the extent to which their culture depends on the Bible and to be at least decent in their attacks.
+We have attempted to show understanding for atheists, but we feel we have a right to expect cultured atheists to recognize the extent to which their culture depends on the Bible and to be at least decent in their attacks.

-Friedrich Nietzsche was the first to declare that "God is dead".
-He was Hitler's favourite philosopher.
+Friedrich Nietzsche was the first to declare that "God is dead."
+He was Hitler's favorite philosopher.
 Hitler drew the right conclusions.
-If God were dead, he, Hitler, need have no scruples about killing millions of innocent men and even children.
+If God were dead, Hitler need have no scruples about killing millions of innocent men and even children.
 But Nietzsche was far removed from his future disciple.
 Nietzsche spoke about the death of God with holy awe.
-His madman, after proclaiming the death of God, goes to different churches and sings a "Requiem aeternam Deo", a hymn of mourning for the dead God.
+His madman, after proclaiming the death of God, goes to different churches and sings a Requiem aeternam Deo, a hymn of mourning for the dead God.
 To Nietzsche, God was dead.
 For him, this conclusion was a source of high drama.
 But one can sense that he was genuinely sorry that his god was no longer alive.

-with the authors of The Atheist's Hendbook, it is just the opposite.
-They revel in the death of God.
+Many atheists, on the contrary, revel in the death of God.
 Now they no longer have to worry about conscience, truthfulness, and love.
 They can do what they like.